 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.

-This article was written in partnership with Better Places Travel.
+This article was written in partnership with Better Places Travel and Grayl.
 The views and opinions expressed are entirely the authors own based on personal experiences when travelling and are honest and factual without any bias.